MicroEJ/docs/StandaloneAppDevGuide/sectionPlatform.rst

 After downloading the MicroEJ Platform, launch MicroEJ SDK on your desktop to start the process of Platform installation :

--  Open the Platform view in MicroEJ SDK, select ``Window > Preferences > MicroEJ > Platforms``.
-The view should be empty on a fresh install of the tool
+-  Open the Platform view in MicroEJ SDK, select :guilabel:`Window` > :guilabel:`Preferences` > :guilabel:`MicroEJ` > :guilabel:`Platforms`.
+The
+   view should be empty on a fresh install of the tool

    .. figure:: png/platformImport.png
       :alt: MicroEJ Platform Import